Celebrating National Telephone Day: From Rotary Phones to Cell Phones and Beyond

 1900-1959

-The first transcontinental telephone call was placed between San Francisco and New York City in 1915, showing that calls could be made across long distances.
-Calling automation was also being developed.
-Initially, the operator would connect callers, but in 1919, rotary phones were introduced into the Bell system, allowing callers to dial numbers themselves.
+The first transcontinental telephone call took place between San Francisco and New York City in 1915, demonstrating that calls could be made across long distances.
+Automated calling was also in development.
+Initially, an operator would connect callers, but in 1919, rotary phones were introduced into the Bell system, allowing callers to dial telephone umbers themselves.

-Then in 1927, the device design got an upgrade; a telephone handset was developed that combined talking and listening components.
-Developers continued to push the limits of long-distance calls, and in 1935, the first telephone call was routed around the world by wire and radio.
-More than a decade later, in 1947, the telephone numbers system was developed for North America.
+Then in 1927, the device design got an upgrade: a telephone handset that combined talking and listening components.
+Developers continued to push the limits of long-distance calls, and in 1935, the first telephone call was routed around the world via wire and radio.
+More than a decade later, in 1947, the telephone area code system was developed for North America.

 1960-1979